MelihCan1115/cyber_threat_text_classification/README.md

 ---

+## Interactive Dashboard (Web UI)

+This repository includes a fully functional, static web dashboard (`/dashboard` directory) designed to demonstrate the project's capabilities.

+### Features:
+- **No Backend Required:** Built with pure HTML, CSS, and Vanilla JavaScript.
+Can be hosted directly on GitHub Pages.
+- **Bilingual Interface:** Built-in dynamic localization (i18n) supporting both English and Turkish without page reloads.
+- **Classification Simulation:** An interactive testing area where users can input text and see simulated classification results modeled after the actual outputs of the `Gemma-2-2b` fine-tuned model.
+- **API-Ready Architecture:** The frontend logic is structured modularly, making it easy to connect to a real Python backend (e.g., FastAPI or Flask) serving the fine-tuned model via an endpoint.

+To use the dashboard, simply open `dashboard/index.html` in any modern web browser.

+---

 ## Results Summary

 | Model | Parameters | Fine-Tuning | Accuracy | Macro-F1 | Train Time | Inference | Size |